Rebalancing: How to get your portfolio back on track

 Don’t miss out

-Your portfolio is set, your asset allocation is determined – and then the markets do what they want.
-Prices rise, fall, shift.
-Suddenly your portfolio no longer matches your risk profile.
-Does that have to be the case?
+Your portfolio is set, your asset allocation is in place—and then the markets do whatever they please.
+Prices rise, fall, and fluctuate.
+Suddenly, your portfolio no longer matches your risk profile.
+Does it have to be this way?
 Not necessarily.
-In this 5th lesson of our financial guide, you’ll find out how you can rebalance your assets with little effort – and when you can save yourself the trouble.
+In this fifth lesson of our financial guide, you’ll learn how to rebalance your portfolio with minimal effort—and when you can skip that step entirely.

 < Lesson 4 | Overview | Lesson 6 >